 We are offering our Book with Confidence Commitment to provide greater flexibility and peace of mind during the uncertainty caused by Coronavirus (COVID-19).

 For those travelling on group and package tours, special conditions apply.
 Please contact the point of contact where your booking was made.

 We understand that many of our passengers will have questions regarding future travel plans in light of the developing situation surrounding Coronavirus (COVID-19).
 To help, we have compiled the answers to some of our most frequently asked questions.
 Read more here.

-From Monday the 15th of June all passengers* will be required to wear face masks or face coverings whilst in our UK Terminals or on board our vessels when travelling with us.
+All passengers* are required to wear face masks or face coverings whilst in our UK & IOM Terminals or on board our vessels when travelling with us.
 The safety of our passengers and crew is our number one priority, and we ask that all customers arrive at our ports prepared and with their own face mask or face covering.

 * Children under the age of 11 and individuals with a breathing condition, illness or disability that prevents or hinders them from wearing a face covering are exempt from this requirement.

 Here is some guidance from Public Health England on how to wear and make a cloth face covering.